LADSoft/OrangeC/doc/Technical Documentation/Compiler IPC format.md

 data for multiple input files successively into the same shared memory, concatening one immediately after the other.
 The handling for multiple input files is that simple, although in practice this is augmented by a list of input files that is found inside the streamed data.
-The remainder of this document will focus on the data found in just one of the pieces of streamed data.
+The remainder of this document will focus on the data found in just one of stream datas.

 ## 1.1.0 Overall Format